Anirudh-Kannan/blog/nlp/ERNIE-M/README.md

 The obtained results align with the anticipated outcomes as documented in the Hugging Face repository, available [here](https://huggingface.co/MoritzLaurer/ernie-m-large-mnli-xnli).

-For the implementation details, you can refer to the corresponding Colab notebook, accessible [here](https://colab.research.google.com/drive/1Mqwyogeq7CupZyILh7a7sFv3Zx2nwngc?usp=sharing).
+For the implementation details, you can refer to our corresponding Colab notebook, accessible [here](https://colab.research.google.com/drive/1Mqwyogeq7CupZyILh7a7sFv3Zx2nwngc?usp=sharing).